 Champaign, IL 61820

 Mikhail Lyubansky, Ph.D., is a teaching associate professor in the Department of Psychology at the University of Illinois, Urbana-Champaign, where he teaches Psychology of Race and Ethnicity and courses on restorative justice.
 His research and writing interests include restorative justice and racial/ethnic group relations.
 He is a regular contributor to anthologies on popular culture and is a co-editor of a recently-released volume titled Toward a Socially-Responsible Psychology For a Global Era.
 In addition to his academic writing, Mikhail writes a blog about justice for Psychology Today called Between the Lines.

 - Race Relations

 - Restorative Justice

 My research interests are focused broadly on conflict and restorative approaches to conflict.
 I am particularly interested in a systemic approach to conflict and injustice developed in Brazil called Restorative Circles (RC).
 My current work is focused on supporting the development, evaluation, and adoption of this practice in a variety of contexts, including schools, organizations, and the criminal justice system.
 A brief summary of Restorative Circles (and restorative principles) is available in this article I wrote for Psychology Today.
-A more academic discussion of restorative circles and how they can be used to engage racial conflict can be found in this Peace Review article that I co-wrote with RC developer Dominic Barter and in this article about Trayvon Martin.
+A more academic discussion of restorative circles and how they can be used to engage racial conflict can be found in this Peace Review article co-authored with RC developer Dominic Barter and in this article about Trayvon Martin.
 My most recent publication examines the challenges associated with doing restorative justice in schools.
 Much of my current work focuses on better understanding the psychological and community changes produced by restorative systems and practices.
-As well, I am interested in power dynamics and in restorative approaches to racial and other group conflict.
+As well, I am interested in power dynamics and in restorative approaches to racial and other types of group conflict.